 - All MMI routines are called while in a system call context with no external locks held.
-This means that the MMI routines can block, if necessary, provided they do not hold simple locks while blocking. - All MMI routines must return ESUCCESS to indicate successful completion of the operation or a DIGITAL UNIX error number to indicate the type of error that occurred. - MMI modules can use the retval pointer to provide a nonzero return value to the calling program.
+This means that the MMI routines can block, if necessary, provided they do not hold simple locks while blocking. - All MMI routines must return ESUCCESS to indicate successful completion of the operation or a Tru64 UNIX error number to indicate the type of error that occurred. - MMI modules can use the retval pointer to provide a nonzero return value to the calling program.
 This value is the return value from the ioctl when the MMI function returns ESUCCESS to the CMM.
-This follows the normal DIGITAL UNIX ioctl processing conventions. - MMI routines are required to process only their own commands and one global command: the GIOC\MMI\PATH command.
+This follows the normal Tru64 UNIX ioctl processing conventions. - MMI routines are required to process only their own commands and one global command: the GIOC MMI PATH command.
 This command instructs the MMI function to verify that it is willing to accept the establishment of an MMI path from the CMM as requested by an application program.
-The argument to this command is a pointer to an atm\mmi\path structure that the MMI function is to evaluate. - The MMI routine should verify that the key provided in the atm\mmi\path structure is correct, but might also verify the specified module name.
+The argument to this command is a pointer to an atm mmi path structure that the MMI function will evaluate. - Convergence modules can optionally process the GIOC\MMI\GETVERSION global command.
+This enables the application to verify that the ATM module and the application implement the same ioctl interface. - The MMI routine should verify that the key provided in the atm mmi path structure is correct, but might also verify the specified module name.
 This is redundant since the CMM already verifies the module name.
 If the key or module name provided is acceptable, the MMI function returns ESUCCESS, otherwise, it returns ENXIO. - The MMI function is informed only when MMI paths are established, not when they are destroyed.

-See Appendix A for information on the xxx\mmi function.
+See Appendix B for information on the xxx mmi function.

-8.4 Using the Device Driver MMI
+8.5 Using the Device Driver MMI